 Many growers use visual scare devices to frighten birds away from fruit crops.
 Visual scare devices include streamers, spinners, aluminum pie tins, plastic owl and snake models, and scare-eyes (large balloons with eyes painted on them).
 Such devices are most effective when used in conjunction with sound as the birds will quickly become used to them and use them for a convenient perch.
 Visual scare devices should be changed regularly so birds do not learn they are harmless.

 Noise devices also are available.
 Cannons, exploders, sirens, and other noisemakers work best when the sound is presented at irregular intervals and the sound source is moved frequently if not the birds will get used to them.
 Taped distress calls are more effective, but the calls are usually species-specific, making it necessary to obtain a tape of distress calls of the specific birds causing the damage.
 A problem with both visual and scare tactics is that birds become accustomed to them quickly.
 One of the problems you have with loud noise makers is that the city ordinances can require that you do not shoot them off after 4 PM in afternoon.

 So that leaves us with The Line That Hums

 The Fly Away Birdies humming line is a humane and easy to use bird repellent.
 It emits an ever varying sound and vibration that birds won't go near.
-When installed between upright stakes it will emit humming sounds when you have a slight gentle breeze and will get increasingly louder as the wind picks up.
-Fly Away Birdies line is harmless to crops, birds and animals.
+Just install Fly Away Birdies between upright stakes.
+It will emit humming sounds when you have a slight gentle breeze.
+And this will get increasingly louder as the wind picks up.
+Fly Away Birdies humming line is harmless to crops, birds and animals.
 Install at fruit-set and remove from the field after harvest.
-Install humming line between in row uprights 15' to 30' apart.
+Install humming line between, in row uprights, 15' to 30' apart.